a9sk/threatwise-log-collector/README.md

-# Winnie
+# ThreatWise Metallic Logs Collector

-Winnie (very original name), is a python tool for the collection and analysis of alerts and logs generated from different ThreatWise Metallic Honeypots.
+Python tool for the collection and analysis of alerts and logs generated from different ThreatWise Metallic Honeypots.

 ## Guides